-- Having shown that even a single link failure makes original problem unsolvable, only probabilistic claims can be made; - The approach taken: - uses randomization in algorithm; - assumes it will have to work for any adversary; - makes probabilistic claims, assuming worst case adversary; - This results in a large error probability, as an algorithm must work in any scenario, even if not a single message is ever delivered; - Approach not much useful for devising algorithms and making probabilistic claims for realistic scenarios: - e.g. assuming some probability distribution of message loss; - This 'worst case' approach is not useful either for realistic situations assuming malicious adversaries: - e.g. man-in-the-middle that can read messages in transit and remove messages;
+- Having shown that arbitrary link failures make original problem unsolvable, only probabilistic claims can be made; - The approach taken: - uses randomization in algorithm; - assumes it will have to work for any adversary; - makes probabilistic claims, assuming worst case adversary; - This results in a large error probability, as an algorithm must work in any scenario , even if not a single message is ever delivered; - Approach not much useful for devising algorithms and making probabilistic claims for realistic scenarios: - e.g. assuming some probability distribution of message loss; - This 'worst case' approach is not useful either for realistic situations assuming malicious adversaries: - e.g. man-in-the-middle that can read messages in transit and remove messages;